otarbakh/Andersen_Task__2/README.md

-The goal of this Template is to be our starting point for new projects, following the best development practices.
-It's our interpretation and adaptation of the official [architecture](https://developer.android.com/topic/architecture) guidelines provided by Google.
-And it's inspired by Google's [NowInAndroid](https://github.com/android/nowinandroid).

 ## Clean architecture with 2 main modules
 - Data (for database, API and preferences code)
 - AndroidApp (for UI logic, with MVVM)